altgans/altgans.github.io/src/posts/neovim-setup.md

 ## Neovim More Picker Sources

 [snacks.nvim/docs/picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md#-sources) has a lot more sources than what I currently use.
-TODO set up more sources,
+TODO: set up more sources,
 such as cliphist, ...
 (not sure I actually need all of them)